Viewing the Latest Entries From Ric's Blog

 How much is healthy?

-Posted January 30th, 2011 by Ric Overton | No Comments »
+Posted January 30th, 2011 by Ric Overton | Comments Off on How much is healthy?

 I was talking to a friend yesterday and we were talking about what our passions and loves were.
 He was telling me about the things he enjoyed when he wasn’t working at his full time job and what his passions are.
 When he asked me and I explained that my passion was pianos and music, he smiled.
 As I went on to explain that every day my normal routine is to go straight to the internet, check my emails, look at Google alerts I have set up for Piano SD, Pianos in San Diego and Pianos.
 After I have gotten those read, I usually start with my monthly magazines and once I have spent a little time catching up on the latest in the industry, I move over to the latest book I may be reading.
 Presently I am reading ALL about MUSIC.
 It is a study of where music began up to the present age of music.
 Quite interesting.